f/teslamate-server-wizard/README.md

 1. Check DNS records are correct
 2. Ensure ports 80 and 443 are open on your server

+### Can't Access MCP Server
+1. Ensure port 8888 is open on your server firewall
+2. Check if MCP service is running: `docker compose ps teslamate-mcp`
+3. Test with curl using the auth token from credentials.txt

 ### Forgot Credentials
 - Check the `credentials.txt` file: `cat teslamate-server/credentials.txt`